Three Times Lucky (Mo & Dale Mysteries) (Hardcover)

 — David Mallmann, Next Chapter Bookshop, Mequon, WI

 Newbery honor winner, New York Times bestseller, Edgar Award Finalist, and E.B.
 White Read-Aloud Honor book.
 A hilarious Southern debut with the kind of characters you meet once in a lifetime Rising sixth grader Miss Moses LoBeau lives in the small town of Tupelo Landing, NC, where everyone's business is fair game and no secret is sacred.
 She washed ashore in a hurricane eleven years ago, and she's been making waves ever since.
-Although Mo hopes someday to find her "upstream mother," she's found a home with the Colonel--a cafe owner with a forgotten past of his own--and Miss Lana, the fabulous cafe hostess.
+Although Mo hopes someday to find her "upstream mother," she's found a home with the Colonel--a caf owner with a forgotten past of his own--and Miss Lana, the fabulous caf hostess.
 She will protect those she loves with every bit of her strong will and tough attitude.
 So when a lawman comes to town asking about a murder, Mo and her best friend, Dale Earnhardt Johnson III, set out to uncover the truth in hopes of saving the only family Mo has ever known.
 Full of wisdom, humor, and grit, this timeless yarn will melt the heart of even the sternest Yankee.

 About the Author